 Can you believe that there are 8 beaches in the resort of Kusadasi?
 The most popular are Ladies Beach, Long Beach and Kustur Beach.
 Kustur beach is the quieter out of the three with Ladies Beach boasting a long promenade behind a long 1km stretch of white sand.
 There are pedalos here for rent along with banana boats and jet-skis.
 Head to Long Beach though if you want to snorkel in the clear blue waters or Kusadasi.

-From oven baked pizzas to lamb moussaka, the restaurants in Kusadasi offer a fine selection of local cuisine.
+Kusadasi has an abundance of good restaurants and, whether you want to dine with ocean views, amid the bustling street life or in a more secluded area, there are places to suit your palate and budget.
+From oven-baked pizzas to lamb moussaka, the restaurants in Kusadasi offer a fine selection of local cuisine.
 Dishes are often served with griddled bread or flavoured with spinach and feta cheese and most restaurants are found along the waterfront.
-This area becomes quite lively later in the evening with karaoke bars, Irish pubs and discos providing the entertainment and the drinks when the sun goes down.